 Fossil enthusiasts have many options to choose from when looking for books on the pioneering fossil hunter Mary Anning.
 Some are of better quality than others, with the temptation to link her to true dinosaurs possibly one of the more common sins among them.
-The first Mary Anning book I featured here, Stone Girl, Bone Girl, at least managed to avoid making this mistake in the actual text of the story, though it included illustrations that doubtless have left that impression on many of its readers.
+The otherwise excellent Dinosaur Lady of course falls prey to this, and while the first Mary Anning book I featured here, Stone Girl, Bone Girl, at least managed to avoid making this mistake in the actual text of the story, it included illustrations that doubtless left that impression on many of its readers.

 Thankfully Monica Kulling knows enough to avoid this common blunder with her junior novel Mary Anning’s Curiosity.
 The story details a period of Mary’s early life from her eigth birthday when she receives her first rock hammer, to the discovery of her most famous fossil, the original Ichthyosaurus.